alvin20062006-beep/Kane-Agent-Platform/README.md

 - Worker execution.
 - Builtin executor or Local Bridge dispatch.
 - Bridge callback/result handling.
-- Verifier and repair references when present.
+- Verifier and repair references when present: VerifierResult checks execution; RepairAttempt records repair actions if verification fails.
-- Task status reconciliation from explicit worker, Run, Bridge, handoff, or failure outcomes.
+- Task status reconciliation: Task, Run, and RunStep terminal states are aligned so they do not contradict each other.
+Failure paths remain honest.

-## MoA
+## Platform-Owned MoA Layer

-MoA-style review is represented as Kane platform records:
+Kane provides infrastructure for multi-perspective decision making:

-- Reference Candidate records.
+- Reference Candidate records: Multiple viewpoints (architect_reviewer, implementation_reviewer, security_reviewer, test_reviewer, docs_reviewer) on a RunStep.
-- Aggregator Decision records.
+- Aggregator Decision records: Synthesis of candidates with confidence, known gaps, and verifier requirements.
-- RunStep reference IDs linking decisions and evidence.
+- RunStep reference linking: Decision records attached to execution steps via reference IDs.

-This layer is optional and platform-owned.
-It is not Kanaloa-private.
-Future agents can call or contribute to the same platform reference and aggregation layer, but v2.0.0 does not claim automatic multi-model orchestration.
+This layer is optional and platform-owned, not Kanaloa-private.
+It is not automatic MoA orchestration (v2.0.0 does not claim that).
+Future agents can leverage these records for actual MoA strategies.
+The infrastructure is there; the automation is not (yet).

 ## Memory